NewsCred marketing website

 • Users wanted to increase the time window to show anomalies beyond the previous two hours.

 • Users voiced concerns about noisy alerts.
-They expected "is this a valid anomaly?" to train the underlying algorithm and reduce noise over time.
+They also expected "is this a valid anomaly?" to train the underlying algorithm and reduce noise over time.

 • Users expected to be able to see all notification channels and recipients up front in the list view.